Tonkey/RPNCalc/README.md

 ## ACCEPTED COMMANDS:
 Once the program is running you can enter the following;
-- positive numbers and math operators.
+- positive whole numbers and math operators.
 OBS! this project only supports + - * /
 - input to the program should be written as such: 3 4 + (3 + 4) if only a math operator is entered, the program wil try to pop the last to numbers pushed to the stack, if not enough numbers are available, an error message will be printed.
 - hit enter/return on you keyboard to print the numbers currently in the stack.